dj-urg/data-mirroring-dash-application/README.md

 ## Contributing

 Contributions to the Data Mirroring project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/data-mirroring).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License